YaLTeR/niri/wiki/Configuration:-Input.md

 #### `workspace-auto-back-and-forth`

+Normally, switching to the same workspace by index twice will do nothing (since you're already on that workspace).
-If enabled, switching to the same workspace by index twice will switch back to the previous workspace.
+If this flag is enabled, switching to the same workspace by index twice will switch back to the previous workspace.

+Niri will correctly switch to the workspace you came from, even if workspaces were reordered in the meantime.

 ```
 input {